cathalmccabe/AWS-F1-Developer-Labs/FFMPEG_Lab.md

 Multiple instances of the NGCodec encoder could be loaded in the FPGA, allowing parallel processing of multiple video streams and easily delivering more than a 10x increase in performance/$ over a CPU-based solution.

-It is possible to use F1 to accelerate popular frameworks such as ```ffmpeg```.
+It is possible to use F1 to accelerate popular frameworks such as FFmpeg.
 This is a very powerful proposition as it allows end-users to keep working with their preferred tools and APIs while transparently benefiting from acceleration.

 In addition to video transcoding, F1 instances are very well suited to accelerate compute intensive workloads such as: genomics, financial analytics, big data analytics, security or machine learning.